pterotype-project/pterotype/README.txt

 ### 1.1.1
 - Implement comment syncing between WordPress and the ActivityPub feed.
 This allows allows people to reply to posts from Mastodon et al. and have those replies reflected as comments in the WordPress site, and vice-versa (WordPress comments become Mastodon et al. replies).
 - Fix a bug involving delivering to more than 2 ActivityPub inboxes.

+### 1.0.0
+- Publish WordPress blog posts to an ActivityPub feed, allowing them to show up in Mastodon et al.